 Remember to shut your windows and doors, as well as draw the curtains to block out the sound and lights of fireworks.
 The tv or radio might help muffle unwelcome bangs.

-Don’t punish or shout at your pets if they behave unpredictable when fireworks are let off, this will only add to their anxiety.
-Remember that pets can struggle to process loud noises, and so while it might sound counterproductive, one of the best things to do is ignore any fearful reactions and act normal.
-They will look to you for reassurance, and so in seeing you act as you usually do, will remain calm.
+Don’t punish or shout at your pets if they behave unpredictably when fireworks are let off, this will only add to their anxiety.
+Reassure your pet and then try to act normally around them – your pet will look to you for reassurance, and so in seeing you act as you usually do, it will help your pet to remain calm.

 A note on wildlife